aly-hirani/EasyLeague/README.md

 - Team Statistics page
 - Majority of Login and Signup screens

-**Shreyas Konana (25%)**
+**Shreyas Konana (Release 25%, Overall 25%)**
 - Pair programmed with Daniel

-**Ishan Phadke (5%)**
+**Ishan Phadke (Release 0%, Overall 5%)**
 - Pair programmed with Aly

 ## Deviations
-- We accomplished our plans to create functional pages (but limited in features) for the Leagues (Home) Screen, League Overview (League Home) Screen, and the Create League Screen.
-- Although the Login Screen was initially planned for the Beta release, we already added the ability to log in or sign up with an email and password.
+- We did everything for the Beta that we included in the proposal paper, plus we also did the Profile/Settings page, which was originally planned for the final release

 ## Notes
 - Ishan dropped the course